The bee kingdom in South Carolina can get quite complex when you’re talking about the different types of bees that reside within the state borders.

 Unlike other bees, Polyester Bees do not produce honey or pollinate plants.
 Instead, these stingless bees specialize in feeding on many different types of insects that live near water.

 That’s right; they eat bugs for breakfast!
-The type of bugs that a polyester bee might find include mosquitoes, flies, beetles, caddisflies, and more.
+The types of bugs that a polyester bee might find include mosquitoes, flies, beetles, caddisflies, and more.

-To help get them out of harm’s way from predators like frogs and birds, these types of bees in South Carolina typically only come out at night when it is cooler.
+To help get them out of harm’s way from predators like frogs and birds, these bees in South Carolina typically only come out at night when it is cooler.

 South Carolina is home to fourteen types of bees.
 One type, the Masked Bee (or blueberry bee), is native to the state and can be found in coastal areas, upland forests, and suburban gardens.

-These types of bees in South Carolina are called masked because they cover themselves with a layer of pollen as a form of camouflage when they go out looking for flowers.
+These bees in South Carolina are called masked because they cover themselves with a layer of pollen as camouflage when looking for flowers.

 They also have a protective coating on their head to brush against stinging plants without being harmed.

-When cuckoo bees hatch, they consume the provisions and then kill the host egg or larva so they can continue to receive requirements from this type of bee.
+When cuckoo bees hatch, they consume the provisions and then kill the host egg or larva to continue to receive requirements from this type of bee.

 Mason bees are some of the most common types of bees in South Carolina.
 They have specific habitats and diets and pollinate orchards, gardens, and crops.